 Exporters and importers are advised to contact the CBSA in order to obtain any necessary clarification of the request for information and to confirm the respondent's intention to co-operate in the investigation.

 Extensions to the time limits for receipt of responses to the requests for information are not normally granted.
 However, where the CBSA is satisfied that exceptional circumstances exist, an extension of a few days may be granted.

 Information which is submitted past the time limit may not be considered in the preliminary phase of the investigation.
 If a preliminary determination of dumping or subsidizing is made, this information may be considered in the final phase of the investigation if sufficient time is available.

 (iv) Submission of response to requests for information

 It is the respondent's responsibility to ensure that the submission is received in Ottawa by the date specified.

-If the respondent's submission is incomplete, a verification meeting is not scheduled and the missing information is requested again or the respondent is advised of the steps required to make the submission acceptable.
-Information subsequently provided may be received too late for consideration in the making of the preliminary decision regarding the estimated margin of dumping or amount of subsidy but may be taken into account in the next phase of the investigation.
+Upon receipt of a respondent’s submission, CBSA officers will review the information in order to determine if the submission is substantially complete.
+If information is missing, it is requested again or the respondent is advised of the steps required to make the submission acceptable.
+Information subsequently provided may not be considered in the preliminary phase of the investigation but may be taken into account in the final phase if sufficient time is available.

-All information collected during an investigation is subject to the legislative requirements for confidential and non-confidential information as discussed in Part XV of this document.
+All information collected during an investigation is subject to the legislative requirements for confidential and non-confidential information as discussed in Part 17 of this document.